The second article of our volume series will take a look at the optimal back volume.

 MAV: 14-22 sets / week

-With around 14-22 sets per week, your muscles tend to respond positively to workforces in the gym.
+With around 14-22 sets per week, the back muscles tend to respond with extensive growth.

-Therefore, the optimal back volume probably lies somewhere between 14-22 sets per week.
+Therefore, the optimal back volume is on average somewhere between 14 and 22 sets per week.

 Practically, when you start your mesocycle with an MEV around 10 sets work you’re way up gradually.
-Somewhere between 14-22 sets will prolly be your MAV.
+Somewhere between 14-22 sets will probably be your MAV.

-The best way to precisely unravel where your MAV lies is by actually doing and trying multiple things.
+The best way to unravel your MAV is by actually using the trial-and-error method.

 MRV – Maximum Recoverable Volume

-After some weeks of training in your mesocycle, you will get to the point where you overreach your MRV.
-The Maximum Recoverable Volume.
+After some weeks of training in your mesocycle, presumably, you will get into a state of overreaching the MRV (The Maximum Recoverable Volume).

 What does that mean?

-The MRV refers to the maximum volume which your body can recover properly.
+The MRV refers to the Maximum Recoverable Volume which your body can recover properly.

 In other words, the maximum amount of work that you can sustain before your strength and performance might decrease.
-This is due to a lack of adequate rest.
+This occurs when lacking adequate rest.

 Why is it important to know your MRV?

-Briefly speaking, nobody wants to take a forced break just because we overreached our MRV.
+Briefly speaking, nobody wants to take a break just because having added too much volume yourself, right?

 Therefore, it is crucial to know your MRV to keep your body recovered and avoid redundant breaks.